n8ta/Herpetology/README.md

 - Write some tests xD

 # Done:
+- Toggle showing photos of deceased animals (setting for signed in users) (July 3, 2019)
+- Reporting feature, types:  (July 3, 2019)
+  - Bad ID
+  - No Herp
+  - Venomous or not
 - React components for sign up / sign in (July 1, 2019)
 - Tag photos by dead/alive (June 31, 2019)
 - Fix genus species capitalization (June 31, 2019)